n4ru/IVprep/README.md

 Go into your BIOS setup.
 Navigate to **Security -> UEFI BIOS Update Option**.
 Set *Flash BIOS Updating by End-Users* to Enabled, and *Secure RollBack Prevention* to Disabled.

+**Make sure you are plugged into power while running this.
+You WILL brick if you lose power while flashing, guaranteed.**

 Boot into any 64-bit Windows install.

 Run `downgrade.bat` (NOT as Administrator - WinFlash64 should request admin on its own).
 The system will reboot and flash the BIOS region on your device.
 Voila!
 You're ready to run 1vyrain.